JuniorAlencar/TsallisNetwork/README.md

 # The exe1 executable will be generated, the input parameters must be the standard expressed in example.json.
 To execute the code, we must follow the pattern
 path_to_executable/exe1 path_to_json/example.json

+## Data
+The data will be stored in <b>/gml_folde</b> and <b>/prop_folder</b>, where the gml file stores all the link pairs in the network, with the Euclidean distance between the site pairs and the degree of each site.
+While the prop file stores the value of the properties shortest average network path, network diameter and assortativity by degree